simphotonics/generic_reader/README.md

 The input argument is of type [`ConstantReader`][ConstantReader], a wrapper around [`DartObject`][DartObject], and the function returns an object of type `T`.
-It is presumed that the input argument `constantReader` represents an object of type `T`.
+It is required that the input argument `constantReader` represents an object of type `T`.

 User defined types are often a composition of other types, as illustrated in the example below.
 <details>  <summary> Click to show source-code. </summary>